c0deLab/URBAN5/README.md

 yarn deploy
 ```

-Test (currently only tests constraints):
+To run the test suite (currently only tests constraints):

 ```
 npm run test